mwohlert/Crestron-WLED/README.md

 ## Planned Features

-- [] Allow for unlimited number of segments
+- [ ] Allow for unlimited number of segments
-- [] Allow querying for the current state
+- [ ] Allow querying for the current state
-- [] Automatic discovery
+- [ ] Automatic discovery
-- [] HTTP Communication
+- [ ] HTTPS Communication

 ## How To Use